name of book (the set of books is a “case reporter”—often abbreviated)

 Appears afterCase Summary, Headnotes, Decision Summary, Syllabus, Counsel, Judges.
 Any information before Opinion (except syllabus) is written by the publisher and could be incorrect, so do not rely on it.
 Brief the Opinion.
-Do not brief the
+Do not brief the information BEFORE the Opinion.

-► Concurring or dissenting opinions – IF written for a case, will
+Concurring or dissenting opinions

-an “X” through every footnote.
+Sometimes easier to read the printout of a case by penciling an “X” through every footnote.
 Then read the case.
 Next, go back to read the footnotes.